-We can often pay your vet directly so you don’t need to worry about paying up front for treatment.
-If you have our pet insurance, your vet will also be able to refer your pet to a specialist immediately, without delays over payment.
+We offer to pay claims directly to your vet, so you don’t need to worry about paying up front for treatment if they’re happy to receive direct payments.
+Excesses apply.
+If you have our Pet Insurance, your vet will also be able to refer your pet to a specialist.

-Our Pet Insurance policy covers the following treatments for your pet:
+Our Pet Insurance policy could cover the following treatments for your pet:

 Other extras include emergency kennels and cattery care for your pets if you have to go into hospital.

 Pet insurance may not be able to cover all of your pet’s veterinary needs.

 When choosing a new policy it’s important to make sure the policy you're considering meets your short term and longer term needs, and to check which exclusions apply.

 John Lewis Pet Insurance does not cover pre-existing conditions.
 These are health concerns, illnesses, injuries and changes in the pet’s behaviour that you or your vet were aware of before you took out the policy.